Sofiaafsar/demurrage-risk-platform/README.md

 A **cloud-hosted, end-to-end demurrage intelligence platform** that combines **predictive machine learning** with **real-time dashboards** — moving demurrage management from reactive firefighting to proactive prevention.

-The platform ingests shipment data from CSV/Excel files, runs it through a lightweight ML engine that produces **four golden metrics** per shipment, and surfaces results via **two purpose-built Power BI dashboards** with built-in alerting.
+The python script ingests shipment data based on the table data , runs it through a lightweight ML engine that produces metrics per shipment, and surfaces results via **two purpose-built Power BI dashboards** with built-in alerting.

 ---